 Russia claims to have destroyed 90% of Ukraine’s drones through jamming.
 That figure is unconfirmed, but a report from RUSI, a UK-based think tank, found that in the early months of the war, drones had an average lifespan of just three days before being disabled.

 Even some specialized military drones are vulnerable.
-The US sent RQ-11 Raven reconnaissance drones to Ukraine in 2016, but they were quickly grounded because they could not operate under heavy electronic countermeasures from the Russian military.
+The US sent RQ-11 Raven reconnaissance drones to Ukraine in 2016, but they were quickly shelved because they could not operate under heavy electronic countermeasures from the Russian military.

-Inherent Weakness
+Inherent weaknesses

 “In some areas of Ukraine, DJI drones can’t even take off because of interference on all frequencies,” said Ivan Tolchinsky, a former Israeli Defense Forces sniper and founder of Atlas Dynamics, a company that supplies drones to the Ukrainian military.